donsolly/my_flask_app/readme.md

 5. Retrieve the URL to access the Flask app: `minikube service my-flask-app --url`.
 6. Monitor your running pods: `kubectl get pods --watch`.

-## Important note when running locally
-1. When build is done, do a git pull of your remote repo
-2. Apply the deployment configuration: `kubectl apply -f deployment.yaml`.

 ## Continuous Delivery Plan